-For your most important accounts like email, banking, and password manager, you need to regularly update your password.
+You need to update your password regularly for your most important accounts like email, banking, and password manager.

 Data breaches containing passwords are frequently months or years old.
-For sensitive or secure accounts, changing your password every three months to one year reduces the time that a password is relevant within a hacked data set.
+Changing your password every three months to one year for sensitive or secure accounts reduces the time that a password is relevant within a hacked data set.

-The commercial password manager, LastPass for example, has an automated password updater making the process easy.
+For example, the commercial password manager, LastPass, has an automated password updater that makes the process easy.
 From their Security Challenge screen, you’ll find a section listing many services like Twitter that have an Auto-Change button.